 Autoclaves are available in a wide range of shapes, sizes and functionalities.
 No matter the size or application, they all rely on autoclave temperature sensors.
-Let’s take a closer look at autoclave temperature sensors and why they are critical to the functioning of autoclaves.
+Let’s take a closer look at sensors for autoclaves and why they are critical to their functioning.

 Autoclaves Are Used Across Several Industries